Constraints on Interstellar Sovereignty: Hard Constraints

 Long-term sustainability represents a concern for any human endeavor, but the demands of the space environment and dependence on built infrastructure pose even greater challenges for the success of interplanetary space settlement or interstellar travel.
 The ecological concept of carrying capacity describes the maximum population size that an environment can sustain, which in space depends entirely on life support technology.
 The physical area required to house a population in space will be limited by the size of the settlements or spacecraft, while food production in space can only support a population of a finite size.
-Such considerations will drive hard limits on populations in space, which will require a net zero growth rate that balances births, deaths, immigration, emigration, and other factors that would affect a space population \cite{tiwari2021factors,milligan2015rawlsian}.
+Such considerations will drive hard limits on populations in space, which will require a net zero growth rate that balances births, deaths, and other factors that would affect a space population \cite{tiwari2021factors,milligan2015rawlsian}.
+Immigration and emigration could also be factors for interplanetary settlements, such as the periodic arrival of migrants from Earth to Mars, but immigration would not be relevant for interstellar travel.
 The engineering concept of a safety factor describes the extent to which a system can exceed its intended load, which for space missions includes the ability to support more personnel than present on the crew.
 Such safety factors enable mitigation against risk, and utilization of the excess capacity usually reflects a problem in the mission.
 Physical constraints on infrastructure and resources demand a strategy for long-term sustainable management in order for efforts at permanent interplanetary settlement or interstellar exploration to succeed.
 Interplanetary exploration in particular, even uncrewed missions, will face numerous sustainability challenges to ensure longevity of the technology and availability of sufficient energy for maintaining operations across intergenerational timescales.